levidaniel96/peerRTF/README.md

 }

 ```

-the code will create a model, train him and save it in the models folder.
+The code will create a model, train it, and save it in the models folder.

 ## Evaluation

+For evaluation, run the following command:

 ```bash
 cd evaluation